 WARNING: Make sure the straps are snug.
-This decreases the risk of additional injury in the event of a fall and will prevent the quick-connect buckles from disconnecting.
+This increases the comfort when sitting in the harness and helps prevent the quick-connect buckles from disconnecting.
+When wearing the harness, double-check the buckles, adjusters, and fit of the harness immediately prior to relying on it for support.

 USING YOUR HARNESS